bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 ### Phase 3: Deploy to Heroku

 Once you’re finished setting this up, navigate to your application’s Heroku dashboard.
-Under “Settings” there is a section for “Config Vars”.
+Under “Settings " there is a section for “Config Vars ".
 Click the `Reveal Config Vars` button to see all your production environment variables.
 You should have a `DATABASE_URL` environment variable already from the Heroku Postgres add-on.

 Add environment variables for `JWT_EXPIRES_IN` and `JWT_SECRET` and any other environment variables you need for production.